• Skip to primary navigation

 What is the easiest fruit tree to grow in Ontario?

 Some of the easiest fruit trees to grow in Ontario, Canada are the ones that tolerate cold climates.
-Trees such as apples, peaches, pears, plums, and cherries, and bushes like raspberries, blackberries, and blueberries will all grow well in Ontario and the surrounding area.
+Trees such as apples, peaches, pears, plums, and cherries, and bushes like raspberries, blackberries, and blueberries will all grow well in Ontario.

 What is the most common fruit tree?